Nivalyx/osu-wiki/wiki/Contests/en.md

 ## Mapping With Rewards

-Mapping With Rewards is a contest without strict deadlines and features one winner for each of the three available songs per round.
+Mapping With Rewards is a beatmapping contest without strict deadlines and features one winner for each of the three available songs per round.

 | Contest No. | Beatmap | Mode | Mapper | Results | Scores |
 | :-: | :-- | :-: | :-- | :-- | :-- |